About

 We pay Imagination Library (IL) for books mailed to children we enroll in our IL Programs along with all other costs of our nonprofit organization.

-Literacy is necessary for thriving in our Information Age.
-Without Literacy, a person is functionally handicapped, unable to fully access and participate in and shape the systems, movements,& institutions of society.
+Literacy is necessary for thriving in the Information Age we live in.
+Without it, a person is functionally handicapped, unable to fully access and participate in and shape the systems, movements,& institutions of our world.
 We want all children to grow up able to fully participate in shaping our society, their futures.
-We need them to be literate.

-By providing well selected, age appropriate, quality books by mail to children we’re cultivating the Joy of book ownership and of reading, democratizing literacy, and building a stronger community right where we live.
+By providing well selected, age appropriate, quality books by mail to children we’re cultivating the Joy of book ownership and of reading, democratizing literacy

 Board of Directors